dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 The JSON body of the request provides the required information.
 The body must not provide an ID as it will be automatically assigned by the Dynatrace server.
 Key | Value | Description
 ------------ | ------------- | -------------
-name | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | This will be the name assigned to your tenant and it should be unique.
+name | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | This will be the name assigned to your environment and it should be unique.
 This name will be displayed to the users of the environment so in real customer projects ensure to choose and appropriate name.
 In our case i have set it to the same name as the techLab.
 The variable \{\{envNumber\}\} will be automatically created if it doesn't exist and set to 1.
 Each time this request is run the variable will increase by one to ensure teh name is unique. state | ENABLED | This sets our new environment in the enabled state meaning it will be accessible and immediately ready for use. tags | customerA, production | Tags are not visable in CMC but they are via the cluster API.
 In large clusters with lots of environments proper tag assignments will make management much easier.
 In our case we will tag our environment as customerA and production, in the future this would allow me to filer for this exact environment if i specified both tags or I could filter for all customerA's environments or all porduction environments.